Enterwell/react-starter/README.md

 For a more organized development of components and pages, we use `Storybook` as we have already mentioned earlier.
 One of its add-ons we use is called [Storycap](https://github.com/reg-viz/storycap).

 `Storycap` crawls `Storybook` and generates images of all defined stories.
 With the help of these generated images, we can make it easier for us to review PRs and all new future changes.

+If you don't plan to use storycap you can remove it using `yarn feature:remove storycap`.

 Script has been defined within `project.json` that is used for this purpose.